German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

 - I prefer to use this sort when making this delicious cake because they are less juicy than regular large ones, so the dough will not get soaked.

 - They are also much easier to cut from the stone, giving you these beautiful butterflied plums to cover the cake with.

 - They are less sweet than regular plums, with a sweet-sour taste, which develops even more during the baking process.

 What kind of yeast to use?

 - The best kind is fresh.
-However, I know that fresh yeast is not available everywhere, so I have used active or instant dry yeast a lot since I’ve started blogging.
+However, I know that fresh yeast is not available everywhere, so I have used active or instant dry yeast a lot since I started blogging.
 It works.

-- One significant difference is that dough made with dry yeast needs a longer rising time than dough made with fresh.
+- Dough made with dry yeast needs a longer rising time than dough made with fresh.

 - Keep an eye on the dough and continue with the recipe as soon as the dough has doubled in size.